Stand Up Paddle Boarding (SUP) Safari at the Basin Campground Ku-ring-gai Chase National Park

 “What a great experience!
 Excellent location, brand new equipment, our tour guide Damien was very patient, knowledgeable and an excellent instructor!
 I am about to book my next lesson!”

-ECOTREASURES Advanced Eco Tourism Certified Sydney Stand Up Paddle Boarding (SUP) Safari takes place in a nature lovers paradise.
+Ecotreasures Advanced Eco Tourism Certified Sydney Stand Up Paddle Boarding (SUP) Safari takes place in a nature lovers paradise, The Basin Campground.
 The paddle boarding safari adventure is suitable for kids, adults and all skills levels of paddle boarders.

-Your expert Sydney paddle board eco guide will lead you through one of the most pristine, peaceful and protected pieces of water, The Basin estuary.
+Your local expert Sydney paddle board eco guide will lead you through one of the most pristine, peaceful and protected pieces of water, The Basin estuary.
 Located on Sydney’s northern beaches in the Ku-ring-gai Chase National Park.
 The Basin estuary is sheltered from wind, waves, and no boats are allowed into the Basin, The location of the Basin is the perfect environment to have fun paddle boarding with your family and friends.

 Learn the basics of Stand Up Paddle boarding in a safe and fun environment.
 If you already have some paddle boarding experience, we can show you new skills and provide unique and useful tips to help you improve your paddle techniques, turning, and board control.
 Once you have found your feet, we will search for local wildlife like the famous local White Bellied Sea Eagle Population, stingrays, and much more.